lethaldemon/cp4wa-lab/mm/uc1/README.md

 Observe by:
 - Spend a few minutes observing the dashboard.
 - Hover your mouse on the shapes and histogram, and notice the information popup.
 - Notice the Topic Name THINK21 in the data.
-Metric Manager analyzes the relationship between KPIs (resources and metrics} in the same topic.
+Metric Manager analyzes the relationship between KPIs (resources and metrics) in the same topic.

 We want to look at the resources in our data set that produces the most events. `Server:HDD1` has the biggest circle, with event counts of 4.
 Let us look at the resource that produces the most anomaly.
 Click on the biggest circle in the __Top 10 Anomalous Resources__, and you will see the list of the four groups.